GonzaloHirsch/jwt-nodejs-security/README.md

 import { verify, JwtPayload } from 'jsonwebtoken';
 import config from '../config';

-// The CustomRequest interface allows provided JWTs to our controllers. export interface CustomRequest extends Request {
+// The CustomRequest interface allows providing JWTs to our controllers. export interface CustomRequest extends Request {
     token: JwtPayload;
 }